Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 Recall that the actual properties of a quantum particle are unknown and random, and the best we can do is to predict probabilities.
 However, just as we can predict the probabilities of the particle being in a particular state through the probability coefficients of each eigenstate, we can predict the _average_ measured value.
 We call this the **expectation value**.

+> **Note:** We must exercise some caution in using the word "average" here.
+The expectation value is **not** the average value of measurements of a a quantum system taken immediately one after another.
+Rather, it is the average value of either (a) measuring **multiple copies** of the same quantum system at the same time or (b) **replicating the quantum system from scratch** and re-doing the measurement on each.
+This is why quantum physics experiments (such as the [Large Hadron Collider](https://en.wikipedia.org/wiki/Large_Hadron_Collider)) repeat collisions over and over billions or even [quadrillions of times](http://www.slashgear.com/first-lhc-proton-run-ends-in-success-new-milestone-18261452/), since an expectation value can only be compared to average measurements across **multiple repeats** (or copies) of the same quantum system, **not** the same system measured multiple times.

 In the discrete case, for a given operator $\hat A$ with eigenstates $\varphi_n(x)$, the expectation value is notated $\langle \hat A\rangle$ and is given by:

 {% math() %}